 In 2011, Lisa, entered into competition for the first time and won a ribbon for her beach diorama

-One of our club donations to the raffle room which featured dolls restyled by club members as well as fun Barbie gifts.
+Our club donations to the raffle room featured dolls restyled by club members as well as fun Barbie gifts.

-One of our club donations to the raffle room was a Southern Sensation Gift Set pictured below:
+One of our club donations to the raffle room in 2010 was a Southern Sensation Gift Set pictured below:

 There are also "mini-conventions" held.
 Several members of our club have had the opportunity to attend the Grant-A-Wish (GAW) annual convention in Livonia, Michigan.
 It is a three day event and includes meals, competition room, raffles, silent auction, room sales, salesroom and great gifts including a custom designed silkstone doll for each attendee.
 The event raises money for charity.
 In 2011, the auction raised $24,000 for the selected charities.

 They are now accepting applications for the 2016 event.

 Visit http://www.gawfund.org/index.html for more details.
 It is limited to 230 attendees so you need to get your registration form in early.
 There is a Yahoo group and Facebook page for the event you can join for more information.